If you’re asking yourself “Why does my body ache after a hot tub session?”, you’re not alone.

 Hot tubs help to increase blood circulation and flexibility, which can lead to increased circulation and improved muscle function.

-Additionally, the warmth of core body temperature in the water can help to relieve pain and tension in the muscles.
+Additionally, the warmth of a hot tub can help to relieve pain and tension in the leg muscles, as the heat raises core body temperature in the water.

-So if you’re looking for a way to relax and ease muscle pain, a hot tub may be just what you need!
+So if you’re looking for a way to relax your body time and ease muscle pain, a hot tub may be just what you need!

 How long does it take for hot tub muscles to recover?